NicolasGagne/Rotator/README.md

 # My Rotator Project

+***IMPORTANT***
+Du to some hardware issue I am no longer updating this project check for similar project using arduino on my github

 ## Overview
 Welcome to My Rotator Project!
 This project aims to develop a versatile antenna rotator system for precise control of antennas, improving signal reception and transmission.
 Please note that this project is still a **work in progress**.